fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 Looping
 ^^^^^^^

 Looping allows for the ability to create a block of questions that contain questions about the quality of previously asked questions, ie., why the selected hotel was chosen over the others.
-Looping will save time, as it replaces the necessity to create 1 block for each potential question, by adhereing to a loop that appears to be dynamically created specifically for each and every respondent.
+Looping will save time, as it replaces the necessity to create 1 block for each potential question, by adhering to a loop that appears to be dynamically created specifically for each and every respondent.

 Looping is available through the Right-Click menu